 Working Papers

-Contract Enforcement and Young Firm Capital Structure: A Global Perspective. (with Ina Simonovska)
+Contract Enforcement and Young Firm Capital Structure: A Global Perspective. (with Ina Simonovska) Submitted

 We study young firms' short- and long-term leverage dynamics across developed and developing countries to infer the severity of firm-level financial constraints and their implications for firm growth.
 Using balance-sheet data for private firms, we document that stronger contract enforcement raises long-term leverage for young firms more so than for mature ones.
 We build a model where heterogeneous firms borrow funds in a limited contract-enforcement environment, and show that age is a more robust signal of constraint status than size.
 We confirm two testable predictions in the data: (i) short-term leverage increases while long-term leverage decreases over the early life cycle of firms; and (ii) the rise in short-term leverage persists longer in less developed economies.
 Guided by the model, we quantify firm-level financial constraints across countries of different levels of development using short- and long-leverage data.